kevinushey/blog/_posts/2015-11-22-what-is-a-function.md

 {% highlight text %}
-​Error in new.env(parent = fn_env): use of NULL environment is defunct
+Error in new.env(parent = fn_env): use of NULL environment is defunct

 {% endhighlight %}